Glycolic Acid Peels

 - Smooth rough skin

-You want to start with a low percentage glycolic acid peel first, usually around 30%, and gradually build your way up to 75% (if you can tolerate it).
+For your first glycolic acid peel, you want to start with a low percentage, usually around 30%, and gradually build your way up to 75% (if your skin can tolerate it).
 If you start off with too strong of a peel, you can really burn and damage your skin.
-When you first start getting peels, they should only be left on your skin for one minute.
-As you get more peels and your skin adjusts to the acid, the peels can then be left on for a longer amount of time.
+Giving your skin time to get used to the peel solution will allow the treatments to be safe and effective.
+As your skin acclimates, each subsequent peel can then be stronger than the one before it.

 Is there any downtime?